UC Sampdoria: Edoardo Garrone Ownership (2013–2014)

+Massimo Ferrero Ownership (2014–2023)

-Following the death of Riccardo Garrone the previous year, the club was purchased from the Garrone family in June 2014 by the film producer Massimo Ferrero.
-After sixth-placed rivals Genoa in the 2014–15 season failed to obtain a UEFA license for the 2015–16 UEFA Europa League, seventh-placed Sampdoria took their spot.
+In June 2014 the club was purchased by the film producer Massimo Ferrero.
+After sixth-placed rivals Genoa in the 2014–15 season failed to obtain a UEFA licence for the 2015–16 UEFA Europa League, seventh-placed Sampdoria took their spot.
 The club built a solid foundation in Serie A for the next seven years.
 Notable managerial appointments were Marco Giampaolo and Claudio Ranieri, as well as the steady flow of goals from talismanic striker Fabio Quagliarella.
-Growing tensions however surrounded Ferrero's presidency, fuelled by his well-known and public support of A.S.
-Roma.
+Growing tensions however surrounded Ferrero's presidency, fuelled by his well-known and public support of AS Roma.
 Several attempts were made to sell the club, including to a consortium led by club legend Gianluca Vialli.
 On 6 December 2021 Massimo Ferrero was arrested by Italian police as part of ongoing investigations into corporate crimes and bankruptcy.
 He resigned from his position as President of Sampdoria with immediate effect, whilst a club statement assured fans that the affairs of the football club were not a part of the investigations.
-On 27 December, former player Marco Lanna was appointed President.
+On 27 December, former player Marco Lanna was appointed president.
 In January 2022 the club welcomed back former manager Marco Giampaolo after a disappointing start to the season under Roberto D'Aversa.
-On 6 February in his first home game back in charge Sampdoria defeated Sassuolo 4-0.
+On 6 February in his first home game back in charge, Sampdoria defeated Sassuolo 4–0.
 Results however began to dwindle, and after eight games and a winless start to the 2022–23 season the club parted company with Giampaolo.
 On 6 October former Serie A player legend Dejan Stanković was appointed to the role with the task of steering the club clear of the relegation zone.
+Sampdoria were later relegated in the 2022–23 season from Serie A to Serie B.